Bayi-Hu/Pump-and-Dump-Detection-on-Cryptocurrency/README.md

 | `sample` | Ratio of parties that participate in each communication round, default = `1`. |
 | `init_seed` | The initial seed, default = `0`. |

+---

+### Citation

+If you think this repository useful, please cite our paper: